 What Breast Cancer Survivors said about their Cancer Surgeries.

-Partial mastectomy and sentinel lymph node removal.
+Lumpectomy and lymph node removal.

 bilateral masectomy with expanders for reconstructive surgery after chemo treatments December 9,2010